 “It’s alright,” Theta said.
 “Wait for it.”

-A sudden burst of light from a city street below bleached the surrounding skyscrapers and buildings white.
-Several streets away there was another flash of light.
+A sudden burst of light from a city street below bleached the surrounding skyscrapers and buildings in light.
+Several streets away came another flash of light.
 And then another, and another, illuminating the city blocks in sporadic blazes of white and almost taking the place of the illumination of the city’s v-lights themselves.
-It was oddly pretty.
+Oddly pretty.